Recovering contact forms from boundary data: Holography: recovering contact geometry from the boundary data

 \begin{proof} Our arguments rely heavily on the Holography Theorem from \cite{K4}.
 Assuming Property {\sf A}, it claims the existence of an orientation-preserving diffeomorphism $\Phi: X_1 \to X_2$ that extends $\Phi^\d$ and maps the $v_1$-oriented foliation $\mathcal F(v_1)$ to the $v_2$-oriented foliation $\mathcal F(v_2)$.
+In the absence of Property {\sf A} we only may claim that the extension $\Phi$ is a {\it homeomorphism} whose restriction to the trajectories is a diffeomorphism.

 Let us outline the spirit of the Holography Theorem proof.
 The reader interested in the technicalities may consult with \cite{K4}.